Frequently Asked Questions

-- The Graduate School requires doctoral students to be admitted to candidacy prior to the beginning of the student's fourth year, and to complete the PhD in nine years.
-Many students complete the PhD in 6 years, but some take an additional 2 to 3 years.
+- The Graduate School (TGS) requires doctoral students to be admitted to candidacy prior to the beginning of the student's fourth year, and to complete the PhD in nine years.
+Many students complete the PhD in 6 years, but some take an additional 1 to 3 years.

 Frequently asked questions after application has been submitted

-- I took the GRE/TOEFL test on November 15th, or later, and my official scores aren’t ready to be sent to the TGS, what happens?
+- I took the TOEFL test on November 1st, or later, and my official scores aren’t ready to be sent to TGS, what happens?

-- No, your entire application, with all required material, must be received by the December 15th deadline.
-Due to the high volume of applications, the review process begins shortly after the deadline.
-Any materials received after December 15th, may not be reviewed by the admission committee.
+- No, your entire application, with all required materials, must be received by the December 1st deadline.
+Due to the high volume of applications we receive, the review process begins shortly after the deadline.
+Any materials received after December 1st may not be reviewed by the admission committee.

 - When will the department have a decision on my application?

-- Admission decisions are usually announced in mid to late February.
+- Admission decisions are usually announced during the second or third week of February.
 You can check the status of your application via your Activity Page using the same Username and Password you used to create your online application.